kristi-sara/interaction-data-workshop/_episodes/03-ixodes-whole-dataset.md

 ### Find all of the records in the dataset based on a taxon name
 ---------------------------------
 > We are interested in finding all of the records in the interactions.csv dataset that deal with *Ixodes* and we are interested in reducing the size of the data so it is easier to manage.
-One quick way to do this is via the Shell.
+One quick way to do this is via the shell.

 > How many records are in the GloBI dataset.
 It is a lot!